PostgREST/postgrest/api.rst

 Tables and Views
 ================

-All views and tables in the active schema and accessible by the active database role for a request are available for querying.
+All views and tables in the exposed schema and accessible by the active database role for a request are available for querying.
 They are exposed in one-level deep routes.
 For instance the full contents of a table `people` is returned at

 .. code-block:: http